Datia district Collector, other top officials suspended for alleged negligence; judicial probe to be announced

-According to Chambal DIG Dilip Arya, 110 people — 10 of them critical — are receiving treatment in three hospitals.
+According to Chambal DIG Dilip Arya, 110 people — ten of them critical — are receiving medical treatment in three hospitals.

 Madhya Pradesh Chief Secretary Anthony J.C.
 De Sa told The Hindu that top district officials have been suspended, for their apparent negligence, until the inquiry concludes.

-“The [Datia] Collector Sanket Bhoindve, Superintendent of Police Chandrashekhar Solanki, Sub-Divisional Officer of Police B.N.
+“The Collector Sanket Bhoindve, Superintendent of Police Chandrashekhar Solanki, Sub-Divisional Officer of Police B.N.
 Basave, Sub-Divisional Magistrate Mahip Tejasvi and a few policemen have been suspended.
-The local administrators, who have been suspended, were empowered to take decisions to manage dynamic situations like these — learning from previous experience,” said Mr. De Sa.
+The local administrators, who have been suspended, were empowered to take decisions to manage dynamic situations like these — learning from previous experience,” he said.

-Former Chief Minister Digvijaya Singh accused the police of taking bribes of Rs.200 per tractor to tread on the bridge.
+Former Chief Minister Digvijaya Singh accused the police of taking bribes of Rs.200 each to let tractors tread on the bridge.
 “All appointments from station house officers to collectors are made in MP by paying money to the ministers.
 This money is recovered from bribes which the police was collecting,” he said.